What is Cocaine Addiction?

 The drug can also cause headaches, nosebleeds, loss of smell and trouble swallowing when it’s snorted.
 Bowel decay is a problem that results from swallowing cocaine.
 If you inject cocaine, you have the additional health risk of getting HIV or hepatitis.

 Another danger is that you don’t know what street dealers do to cocaine.
 Some of them mix it with other drugs, talcum powder, flour or cornstarch to make more money off the stash of cocaine they have.
 Cocaine is also more deadly when mixed with other drugs.
-Some users who aren’t aware of this fact find themselves hospitalized from the deadly mixing of drugs.

 The high that cocaine provides doesn’t last long, which leads to people using it frequently as their addiction grows.
 Injecting and smoking provide a high that lasts 5 to 10 minutes, and snorting gives a 15- to 30-minute high.
 The crash after using cocaine is unpleasant to go through, so many people will take another dose.

 It’s easy to feel trapped in this cycle no matter how badly you want to quit.
 Addiction is tough to go through, so don’t beat yourself up.
 You can sign up for a drug rehab program to end the painful cycle of using cocaine.
 Compassionate professionals will help you manage the uncomfortable withdrawal symptoms, and doctors can give you medications during detox to ease withdrawal symptoms if needed.

 Why It’s Necessary to Seek Help for Cocaine Addiction